zappascout/devil_notes-sources/docs/notes_8_devil.md

 chuckled, "when we ran into a lot of difficulty because the key metric for programmer productivity at IBM was the number of lines of code produced.
 Our people would go in and reduce the number of lines of code, generating negative productivity in IBM's eyes.
-BillGates used to call this 'The race to build the world's heaviest airplane.'
+Bill Gates used to call this 'The race to build the world's heaviest airplane.'

 ==from the early eighties to nineties Ada became the new